Noticeboard

 How to see all the information in your GP health record

-If you need to see older information in your record (historic record information), you'll have to ask your GP surgery to make it available
+If you need to see older information in your record (historic record information), you'll have to ask your GP surgery to make it available online.

 View your GP health record - NHS (www.nhs.uk)